remix-run/remix/docs/other-api/react-router.md

 - [`useParams`](https://reactrouter.com/docs/api#useparams)
 - [`useResolvedPath`](https://reactrouter.com/docs/api#useresolvedpath)

-Most of the other APIs are either used internally by Remix or just aren't commonly needed in your app.
+Most of the other APIs are either used internally by Remix or aren't commonly needed in your app.